-Optimal line width for your landing page copy suggests 50-60 characters per line.
+Optimal line width for your landing page copy should be about 50-60 characters per line.

 Test out any long copy you have by messing around with the widths, and use a tool like CrazyEgg to measure how far down visitors scroll before and after your changes.

-By making sure you give your sentences more breathing room, you can make sure you give your conversions the best chances of happening too.
+Give your sentences breathing room to give your conversions the best chances of happening.

 Wow!
-Quite the rundown on fonts and their impacts huh?
+Quite the rundown on fonts and their psychological impacts, huh?

-As you go through this and start testing fonts, remember that the best landing page font choices are ones where visitors don’t notice the font, but notice the message.
+As you go through this and start testing fonts, remember that the best landing page font choices are ones where visitors don’t notice the font but do understand the message.

 What landing page fonts have you used to improve performance?